Most Talked-About Controversies Linked to Martha Stewart

 A closer look at the most debated and controversial moments involving Martha Stewart.

-Martha Stewart is an American businesswoman, writer, and television personality, renowned for founding Martha Stewart Living Omnimedia.
-She built a successful brand focusing on home and hospitality through publishing, broadcasting, merchandising, and e-commerce.
-Stewart has authored bestselling books, published Martha Stewart Living magazine, and hosted syndicated television programs like 'Martha Stewart Living' and 'The Martha Stewart Show,' solidifying her influence on lifestyle and home decor.
+Martha Stewart is an American businesswoman, writer, and television personality known for founding Martha Stewart Living Omnimedia.
+Her company focuses on home and hospitality, achieving success through publishing, broadcasting, merchandising, and e-commerce.
+She has authored bestselling books, published Martha Stewart Living magazine, and hosted syndicated television programs like Martha Stewart Living and The Martha Stewart Show, solidifying her influence in lifestyle and media.

 December 27, 2001: Sale of ImClone Systems Stock

-On June 25, 2002, CBS anchor Jane Clayson grilled Martha Stewart on the air about ImClone during her regular segment on "The Early Show", to which Stewart responded by continuing to chop cabbage and focusing on her salad.
+On June 25, 2002, Martha Stewart was grilled by CBS anchor Jane Clayson on the air about ImClone during her regular segment on The Early Show.
+Stewart responded by continuing to chop cabbage and stating, "I want to focus on my salad."

-October 3, 2002: Resignation from NYSE Board
+October 3, 2002: Resignation from the New York Stock Exchange Board

 June 4, 2003: Indictment by Grand Jury

 In January 2004, Martha Stewart's trial began.
-Prosecutors showed that Peter Bacanovic had ordered his assistant to tell Stewart that the CEO of ImClone, Samuel D. Waksal, was selling all his shares in advance of an adverse Food and Drug Administration ruling.
+Prosecutors showed that Bacanovic had ordered his assistant to tell Stewart that the CEO of ImClone, Samuel D. Waksal, was selling all his shares in advance of an adverse Food and Drug Administration ruling.

 March 2004: Conviction on Felony Charges

-July 2004: Sentencing
+July 2004: Sentencing to Prison

 2004: Derivative Suit Dismissal

-August 2006: Settlement with SEC
+August 2006: Settlement with the SEC

 In June 2008, the UK Border Agency refused to grant Martha Stewart a visa to enter the United Kingdom because of her criminal conviction for obstructing justice.
+She had been planning to speak at the Royal Academy on fashion and leisure industry matters.